Bath Spa University is committed to ensuring equal opportunities for all staff.

 If this last group were excluded from the calculations above, the mean average gender pay gap at Bath Spa would be 10.9% and the median would be 8.5%.
 However, we are proud to employ our students and offer them development opportunities, and so will continue to do so despite the impact on our gender pay gap figures.

 Equality is key to the success story of Bath Spa University.
 In fact, we produced our own reports about equal pay, the Equal Pay Review, long before the 2017 legislation that required the publication of gender pay gap calculations came into place.

 It is important to understand that these two reports and the statistics shown in them are different.
-The Equal Pay Review looks at basic pay of salaried staff as a snapshot as of 31 July that year, whereas the Gender Pay Gap looks at all staff (including associate lecturers and casual workers) who worked in March of the given year, and takes issues such as salary sacrifice into account.
+The Equal Pay Review looks at basic pay of salaried staff, whereas the Gender Pay Gap looks at all relevant staff (including associate lecturers and casual workers) who worked in March of the given year, and takes issues such as salary sacrifice into account.

-Our Equal Pay Review compares the pay of male and female employees who are doing equal work and checks to see if there are any differences or inequalities.
+Our Equal Pay Review compares the pay of male and female employees who are doing work of equal value and checks to see if there are any differences or inequalities.
 In doing so, we can monitor the effectiveness of our pay framework and job evaluation processes which were put in place as part of our commitment to ensure equal pay of equal value.

 Reducing our gender pay gap